aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuron/api-compilation-python-api.rst

        This specifies the minimum number of graph nodes which should be compiled into a Neuron graph (default= :code:`2`).
 If the number of nodes is smaller than this size, the operations will run on CPU.
+    :keyword float single_fusion_ratio_threshold: A parameter used during partitioning.
+During partitioning, if a single partition contains a fraction of operations greater than this threshold, only one graph partition will be compiled (default= :code:`0.6`).
+This is used to avoid compiling many small Neuron graphs.
+To force compilation of all graphs to Neuron (even when they are very small), a value of ``1.0`` can be used.
     :keyword bool fallback: A function parameter to turn off graph partitioning.
        Indicates whether to attempt to fall back to CPU operations if an operation is not supported by Neuron.
 By default this is ``True``.
 If